mtfrigo/IoT/ACTUATORS/JOYSTICK/README.md

-The script **button2.py** implements the Joystick module from LinkerKit.
+The script **joystick.py** implements the Joystick module from LinkerKit.

-More details can be found here: http://www.linkerkit.de/index.php?title=LK-Joystick
+More details can be found here: [LikerKit Joystick](http://www.linkerkit.de/index.php?title=LK-Joystick)